Bae Doona

-Bae Doona (Korean: 배두나; born October 11, 1979; also credited as Doona Bae), is a South Korean actress and photographer.
-She became known outside Korea for her roles as a political activist in Park Chan-wook's Sympathy for Mr. Vengeance (2002), archer Park Nam-joo in Bong Joon-ho's The Host (2006), and as the doll in Hirokazu Kore-eda's Air Doll (2009).
-She has had English-speaking roles in the Wachowski films Cloud Atlas (2012) and Jupiter Ascending (2015), as well as their Netflix television series Sense8 (2015–2018).
-As for her Korean-speaking roles, she is well known for playing the leading female character in the Netflix period zombie thriller, Kingdom (2019–present), as well as the crime thriller Stranger (2017-2020) and sci-fi The Silent Sea.
+Bae Doona (Korean: 배두나; born October 11, 1979), anglicized as Doona Bae, is a South Korean actress and photographer.
+She debuted as a model and first gained recognition for her roles in Barking Dogs Never Bite (2000) and Take Care of My Cat (2001).
+She became known for her performances as a political activist in Park Chan-wook's Sympathy for Mr. Vengeance (2002), archer Park Nam-joo in Bong Joon-ho's The Host (2006), and as the doll in Hirokazu Kore-eda's Air Doll (2009).
+Her other notable South Korean films include A Girl at My Door (2014), Tunnel (2016), and Next Sohee (2022).

+On television, she is well known as the leading female character in the crime thriller Stranger (2017–2020), the Netflix period zombie thriller, Kingdom (2019–2020), and the drama Family Matters (2024).
+In the United States, she is recognized for her roles in the Wachowski films Cloud Atlas (2012) and Jupiter Ascending (2015), Zack Snyder's Rebel Moon duology (2023–2024), as well as the Netflix television series Sense8 (2015–2018).

 Early life

-Bae Doona was born in Seoul, South Korea.
-Growing up, she would follow her mother, Kim Hwa-young, a stage actress, to theater and rehearsal halls, learning lines of dialogue as she went along.
-This did not initially lead her toward acting, saying: "People might say that since my mother is a theater actor, I became an actress.
+Bae was born in Jongno District, Seoul, South Korea.
+Growing up, she accompanied her mother, stage actress Kim Hwa-young, to theater and rehearsal halls, learning lines of dialogue as she went along.
+This did not initially lead her toward acting, however; she said: "People might say that since my mother is a theater actor, I became an actress.
 But to me, those experiences probably had the opposite effect.
 On the contrary, because I saw many great actors working with my mother, I thought this was a job only people with extraordinary talent could do."